 We have left the scheduled programs for July and later unchanged, including the steam train ride to Welzheim including a tour of the Roman fort there in July, the Membership Meeting in August, and the outdoor wine festival at the Max-Eyth-See in September.

 Here is our current revised schedule for 2021:

-Saturday, ?
-May Outdoor Nature Walk in Stuttgart ?
+Saturday, 19 June Outdoor Walk in the Stuttgart area ?